nsls-ii-mx/l_bnl_compress/README.md

 This version supports coarse-grained process-level parallelism in writing the -H, -J, or -K compressions.
-In the near future we intend to upgrade to parallelism using concurrent.futures, which will also requre an upgrade to parallel hdf5 and parallel h5py.
+In the near future we intend to upgrade to parallelism using concurrent.futures, which will also require an upgrade to parallel hdf5 and parallel h5py.
 In order to achieve reasonable timing without major use of parallelism as many files as possible should be in memory.
 Use of /dev/shm is highly recommended.